 Modern CosmEthics is an association that builds and promotes the culture of natural, ethical and cosmetically active products through the CosmEthically ACTIVE certificate.
 The association also provides evidence-based information and educates users about cosmetic ingredients of natural origin through the Modern Cosmetics book.

-The lecture will be given by Katja Schoss, Master’s degree in Industrial Pharmacy, Bachelor’s degree in Cosmetic Sciences.
+The lecture was given by Katja Schoss, Master’s degree in Industrial Pharmacy, Bachelor’s degree in Cosmetic Sciences.

 Deep dive into the topic: